 - Lower performers because the body can express less force because of interference.

 Each individual's Movement Signature™ can be thought of as a snapshot of HOW they are moving at that time.
 This is influenced and dictated by:

-- Genetics - different non-modifiable characteristics such as height and limb lengths (anthropometrics), as well as muscle fiber types, joint laxity, and other genetic traits will affect an individual's Movement Signature™.
+- Genetics - characteristics such as height and limb lengths (anthropometrics), other non-modifiable traits such as age, as well as muscle fiber types, joint laxity, and other genetic traits will affect an individual's Movement Signature™.

-- "Readiness" - in this context readiness is best thought of as an individual's current physiological state.
-Sleep, nutrition, stress, soreness, and hydration are all examples of factors that can absolutely change how an individual is moving, and thus have an impact on their Movement Signature™.
+- "Readiness" - in this context, readiness is best thought of as an individual's current physiological state.
+Sleep, nutrition, stress, and acute and chronic impairments are all examples of factors that can absolutely change how an individual is moving and thus have an impact on their Movement Signature™.